 The classic wall lean stretch is shown below.
 This is a decent basic exercise, however, I have found that you need to be pretty tight to get a decent stretch in this position.

 I usually prefer placing your foot up on a wall or step instead, as seen in the second part of my video below.
 The added benefit here is that you can control the intensity of the stretch by how close you are to the wall and how much you lean your body in.
 I also like that it extends my toes, which gives a stretch of the plantar fascia as well.
 For both of these stretches, be sure to not turn your foot outward.
 You should be neutral to point your toe in slightly (no more than an hour on a clock).

 I like to break down my ankle mobility exercises into basic and advanced, depending on the extent of your motion restriction.
 There are several basic drills that you can incorporate into your movement prep or corrective exercise strategies.

-Tony Gentilcore shows another simple ankle mobility drill, which is essentially just a dynamic warmup version of the ankle mobility test we described above:
+The first drill involves a simple half-kneeling dorsiflexion movement, which is essentially just a dynamic warmup version of the ankle mobility test we described above:

 Kevin Neeld shows a great progression of this exercise that incorporates both the toes up on the wall, essentially making it more of a mobility challenge and stretch.
 If you look closely, you’ll see that he is also mobilizing in three planes, straight neutral, inward, and outward: